Victor Lustig: Rumanian Box scam

 One of Lustig's most notable scams was known as the "money box" or "Rumanian Box".
-It involved selling unsuspecting marks a machine that could duplicate any currency that was inserted into it.
-The only catch being that the device needed six hours to print a copy.
-The machine was actually a specially designed mahogany box, roughly the size of a steamer trunk.
+It involved selling unsuspecting marks a machine that could duplicate any currency that was inserted into it, the only catch being that the device needed six hours to print a copy.
+The machine was a specially designed mahogany box, roughly the size of a steamer trunk.
 The box featured two small slots to take in the money and the printing paper.
 It also held a fake mechanism with dummy levers.

 Lustig would demonstrate the machine by asking the mark for a specific bill (e.g. $100).
 He would insert it and the blank paper, then wait with the mark for the machine to work.
 Lustig had already stocked the machine with a genuine bill to match the one the mark inserted.
 When the planted bill was produced, Lustig would take the mark to a bank to authenticate the note.
 Once the mark was convinced, Lustig would sell the money box for an exorbitant sum.

 Lustig once sold a money box to a Texas sheriff for thousands of dollars.
 Upon realizing he had been tricked, the sheriff pursued Lustig to Chicago.
 The cornered Lustig conned the sheriff into believing that he was not operating the device correctly.
 Lustig gave him a large sum of cash as compensation, but the bills were counterfeit.
 This counterfeiting would eventually lead to Lustig's arrest by American law enforcement officers.